Trump says Oracle close to TikTok deal as ByteDance aims for majority ownership

 ByteDance is also hoping that Ellison’s fundraising for Trump, as well as Oracle Chief Executive Safra Catz’s backing of Trump’s transition team four years ago, will boost its chances, Reuters has reported.

+Also uncertain is Walmart Inc's WMT.N participation in the deal, after Microsoft Corp MSFT.O, which the retail giant had aligned with, was rejected by ByteDance.

+Trump said last month “a very substantial portion” of any proceeds ByteDance receives from selling a stake in TikTok should go to the U.S. government “because we’re making it possible for this deal to happen.”
+ByteDance’s proposal, however, does not envision paying any such fee.

-Reporting by David Shepardson and Steve Holland in Washington and Echo Wang in New York; additional reporting by Alexandra Alper in Washigton; editing by Dan Grebler and Jonathan Oatis
+Reporting by David Shepardson and Steve Holland in Washington, D.C. and Echo Wang in New York; additional reporting by Alexandra Alper in Washington, D.C.; editing by Dan Grebler, Jonathan Oatis, Cynthia Osterman and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.